MaxSAT Resolution and Subcube Sums: The Proof System

-We want to choose a good value for $S$ so that $A$ is very large and $B$ is sufficiently large, $\bigtheta{1}$.
-To see what will be a good value for $S$, we estimate the expected value of $\frac{|C\cap X_5|}{|C \cap X_3|}$ and then use Markov's inequality.
-For this, we should understand the sets $X_3$, $X_5$ better.
-These set sizes are known precisely: for each odd $i$, $|X_i| = {n \choose i} 2^{m-n+1}$.
-(An assignment lies in $i$ cubes of $f$, each cube corresponds to a distinct vertex because the $2^{d-1}$ cubes corresponding to a single vertex are disjoint, once the $i$ vertices are fixed and $b$ flipped in those coordinates to get $b'$, there are $2^{m-n+1}$ 0-1 solutions to $Ix=b'$.)
+Here is a simple proposition that will be used in proving both Lemmas. \begin{proposition} For each odd $i$, $|X_i| = {n \choose i} 2^{m-n+1}$. \end{proposition} \begin{proof} An assignment in $X_i$ lies in $i$ cubes of $f$.
+Each cube corresponds to a distinct vertex because the $2^{d-1}$ cubes corresponding to any single vertex are disjoint.
+Once the $i$ vertices are fixed and $b$ flipped in those coordinates to get $b'$, there are $2^{m-n+1}$ 0-1 solutions to $Ix=b'$ (Fact~\ref{fact:Tseitin}(2)). \end{proof}

+Now we prove that many 1s in $X_3\times \mathcal{C}$ are contributed by light clauses. \begin{proof}(of Lemma~\ref{lem:many-light}) Consider the following probability distribution $\mu$ on $\mathcal{C}$:

+This distribution is useful because it can be used to neatly express the quantity we want to bound from below, as follows:

+So it suffices to show that if a clause $C$ is sampled from $\mathcal{C}$ according to distribution $\mu$, its expected $\reld(C)$ is small. \begin{claim}